Open water swimming is a great way to stay fit and explore the outdoor beauty of Ireland. Here are our favourite sea swimming spots in Ireland.

 2. Kerin’s Hole, County Clare

-The closest town to Kerin’s Hole is Milton Malbay and it is a spot beloved to the local residents.
+The closest town to Kerin’s Hole is Milton Malbay and it is a popular spot with hardy locals.
 When the Atlantic finally wore down the access point to the pool locals worked hard to raise the money needed for the steps to be rebuilt.
 The pool is popular most evenings and is a picturesque location to take a dip.
 White Strand is also nearby and offers another spot to swim in.

 3. Vico, Dublin

-Just a few kilometres around the coast from the Forty Foot is the Vico.
-Considerably quieter than its neighbour, Vico has long been the choice of local naturists but fear not, those in togs are most welcome too.
-Once you’ve made it down the steep steps to the waterfront you’ll be greeted by a deep, inky water that offers serenity just an hours drive from the capital.
-As you swim you’ll be able to look across to the mansions on Sorrento Terrace and those lucky enough might also spot the resident porpoise.
+Just a few kilometres around the coast from the Forty Foot is the Vico which historically been the choice of local naturists but fear not, those in togs are most welcome too.
+Once you’ve made it down the steep steps to the waterfront you’ll be greeted by deep, inky water that offers serenity just an hours drive from the capital.
+As you swim you’ll be able to look across to the famous houses on Sorrento Terrace and across to Dalkey Island.
+Those lucky enough might also spot the resident porpoise.

 4. Salthill, Galway

 Impossible to miss, the Blackrock diving tower juts out into the Atlantic acting as a beacon for swimmers young and old in Galway.
 Built in 1954, the tower wasn’t open to women until the 1970s.
 The tower and surrounding sea can get very busy during the summer months so perhaps one to avoid if you’re looking for somewhere more secluded.

 The kilometre-long swim between Larrybane Bay and Carrick-a-Rede Island is one of the most dramatic swims in Ireland.
 You’ll be able to hear the screams and shouts of tourists overhead as they cross the famous rope bridge to the island as you make the bracing swim below.
 Due to the rocky outcrops and tidal currents this is one for more advanced swimmers.

 6. Pollock Holes, Kilkee